Invisalign in Jacksonville FL

 Metal Braces Vs. Invisalign: Which is better?

-As you know, both Invisalign and traditional braces work to help straighten your teeth and fix many dental problems.
+As you know, both Invisalign and traditional braces work to help straighten crooked teeth, adjust crowded teeth, fix misalignment, and many other dental problems.

 So, which treatment option is better, and what is the difference between these two?
 If you’ve had the same questions, keep on reading.

-Metal braces consist of metal brackets that are glued to the teeth.
+Metal braces consist of metal brackets that are glued to your lower and upper teeth.
 These brackets are linked together with metal wires that help mold and align your teeth.

 The wires and brackets can come in all types of colors.
 So, you can choose to stand out (a popular choice for teens), or you can choose a color that almost matches your teeth color, so they blend in more.